Mobility Air Forces

 Emergency Management Director

-Cognitive skills your 12M1 training built — and where they transfer.
+Cognitive skills your 12M1 training built — and where they transfer in civilian work.

 Situational Awareness